Settle for territorial behaviours

 Leave it cue for objects

-This is for dogs who have been to leave food (with positive methods- I will advise) and now need to generalise this to other objects
+This is for dogs who have been taught to leave food (with positive methods- I can advise) and now need to generalise this to other objects